Law Firm Sues Thomas M. Cooley For Defamation

 Source: NLJ

-15 Responses to “Law Firm Sues Thomas M. Cooley For Defamation”
+15 thoughts on “Law Firm Sues Thomas M. Cooley For Defamation”

 “He stated “We believe these particular defendants have crossed the line both legally and ethically, calling us criminals who deceive our students and steal their tuition money, and ascribing to us fraudulent student loan activities and default rates that, if true, would cause either the Department of Education or the Department of Justice to shut us down immediately.”
 Statements like that fall short in my view of defamation.
 They sound like opinion given in the context of a defense to a lawsuit.”